-Adapting the ReACT empowerment model
+Adapting the ReACT empowerment model to become part of an international workshop concept

 The ReACT model and the "NEETs training NEETs on local level" concept (PR 1 - see concept above) was - as a first step - developed by the Swedish project partners Support Group Network and Save the Children Sweden - together with acquainted NEETs.
 On a local level in Sweden, first workshops took place to pilot and analyse if the ReACT empowerment methods and workshops could be adapted to the new target group of NEETs.
 The concept as a draft was then designed.